poke1024/ch-docker/README.md

 # Installing the CH Jupyter Environment

+Maximilian Bryan, bryan@informatik.uni-leipzig.de
-Bernhard Liebl, liebl@informatik.uni-leipzig.de, October 2020
+Bernhard Liebl, liebl@informatik.uni-leipzig.de

 A very large part of running computations involves installing software that actually works.
 This document helps you set up the environment we use in the course.